 Can a Card Be Both Chip-And-Signature and Chip-And-PIN?

 Yes, a credit card can have both Chip-and-Signature and Chip-and-PIN capability.
-All cards issued in the U.S. are Chip-and-Signature, while some also have PIN functionality.
+Most cards issued in the U.S. are Chip-and-Signature, while some also have PIN functionality (and some cards still only have mag stripes).
 The credit card issuer determines the features of the card.

 If a card has both signature and PIN capability, it will be set to prefer either one or the other.
 This is called “signature-preferred” or “signature-priority” in the first case, and “PIN-preferred” or “PIN-priority” in the second.